solswap-io/solswap-indexer/README.md

 Solswap spot analytics indexer for Solana.

-This service follows the same role split as `../ton-indexer`: it is a standalone read service that normalizes on-chain activity into chart- and portfolio-friendly APIs for the web app.
+This service is a standalone read service that normalizes on-chain activity into chart- and portfolio-friendly APIs for the web app.

 ## What it serves
 - Wallet swap history across Batch Swap, DLMM, and RFQ routes